Do You Need a Realtor to Sell a House?

 Sellers who work with realtors not only make more money but also avoid the hassles of selling for sale by owner (FSBO).
 Their realtors handle time-consuming tasks like marketing, managing open houses, and negotiating with buyers.

-Still, there are some situations where selling without a realtor might make sense.
+Selling a home without a realtor is perfectly legal, and there are some situations where selling without one might make sense.
 In these cases, your options include using a flat fee MLS service and selling to a cash buyer.
+But you'll likely sell for less while increasing legal risks.

 Do I need a realtor to sell my house?
 Here are 4 key considerations

-Most home sellers rely on listing agents.
-In 2023, 90% of sellers used a real estate agent, up from the year before.[2]
+Over 90% of sellers use a listing agent.[3]
 This isn't surprising since realtors handle most of the workload to sell a home and help prevent complications.

 That said, selling without a realtor might make sense if you: